 Nonetheless, Childress made it clear that Jackson remains the starter if he's healthy.

 "I feel like he is more than ready," for this role, Childress said.
 "It is just a matter of him taking care of the football.
 I see him make a lot of good plays out there, and I see him see a lot of things and get us into the right place.
 But that is part of that learning curve and you can't do those things with the football and put your team in that situation.
 He knows that."

-didn’t mince words when talking about the Vikings’ loss to the Lions: “You can’t go on the road and kick yourself in the foot,” he said.
-“Too many turnovers.
+Safety Dwight Smith didn't mince words when talking about the Vikings' loss to the Lions: "You can't go on the road and kick yourself in the foot," he said.
+"Too many turnovers.
 Any time you go on the road and do that ...
 I mean, we were lucky to be in the game at the end.
-Because you go on the road and have 12 penalties (and) five turnovers, it’s going to kill you every time.”
+Because you go on the road and have 12 penalties (and) five turnovers, it's going to kill you every time."

 Backup quarterback Brooks Bollinger was plenty hard on himself for fumbling an overtime snap that led to the Lions' winning field goal, but coach Brad Childress defended the veteran.
 "That is a tough situation," Childress said.
 "The backup quarterback gets minimum reps, it's not like he's standing there warming up in the bullpen.
 He gets to spit in his hand, run his arm around one time and that's it.
 That's the role that they play and that's why they're professionals."
 Bollinger had replaced Tarvaris Jackson, who left the game because of a slight groin injury.